2014 Jun 10, 2:54

 2009 Dec 2, 3:00

 "These are tough questions, but the horrific problems of the "Victorian Internet" suggest that government overreach isn't the only thing to fear.
-In 1876, laissez-faire "freedom for all" meant (in
+In 1876, laissez-faire "freedom for all" meant

-even to put potential critics and competitors out of business.
+Union, and even to put potential critics and competitors out of business.
 And it meant freedom for a scoundrel to hijack the system at his leisure."

 2009 Sep 25, 5:18